Skip to main content

 Figure 7.7: The Chooz Nuclear Power, in a valley in Ardennes, France, is a reminder that human activity affects the planet greatly.
 Credit: Chooz Nuclear Power Plant-9361 by Raimond Spekking is under a CC BY-SA 4.0 License.

-This page titled 7.2: Earth - It is Older than Dirt is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Karin Enstam Jaffe & Kara Jones (Society for Anthropology in Community Colleges) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.2: Earth - It is Older than Dirt is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Karin Enstam Jaffe & Kara Jones (Society for Anthropology in Community Colleges) via source content that was edited to the style and standards of the LibreTexts platform.